For the first few months of Kara Lawson’s tenure as Duke women’s basketball coach, her orbit was somewhat small.

-“Our players and our staff are the most important people in our program,” said Lawson, Duke’s fifth head women’s basketball coach.
+“Our players and our staff are the most important people in our program,” said Lawson, Duke’s sixth head women’s basketball coach.
 “So the fact that I was only allowed to be around them was a pretty cool thing.”

 While playing for Hall of Fame coach Pat Summitt at the University of Tennessee, Lawson was a two-time All-American and reached three Final Fours.
 Her 13-year WNBA career featured a league championship and All-Star Game appearance.
 In 2008, she helped Team USA win gold at the Beijing Olympics.
 And after serving as an ESPN analyst, Lawson joined the Boston Celtics in 2019, becoming the first woman to coach for one of basketball’s most storied franchises.

 Upon arriving at Duke, Lawson knew her most pressing work required people skills to match her deep basketball knowledge.

 She held regular 1-on-1 meetings with players, getting to know them and giving them a chance to learn about her journey.
 She also joined players in August for a peaceful campus protest against racial injustice.